 top of page

-The brief was to transform this long, narrow garden, which had been visually cut in half by overgrown shrubs, making it feel much shorter than it's generous 40 metres.
+The brief was to completely transform this long, narrow garden, which had previously been visually cut in half by overgrown shrubs, making it feel much shorter than it's generous 40 metres.

 The comprehensive lighting scheme means the garden is useable into the night and also provides a beautiful view from the house.
-Sunken way markers within the paving guide users to the home office and workshop, recessed step lights illuminate the step treads to the kitchen and each pleached tree is up lit, making the most of the strong vertical accents provided by the trunks.
+Sunken way markers within the paving act as a guide to the home office and workshop.
+Recessed step lights illuminate the step treads to the kitchen and each pleached tree is up-lit, making the most of the strong vertical accents provided by the trunks.

 The planting is a mix of perennials and evergreen shrubs, to provide year-round interest.
-A generous amount of bulbs provide huge splashes of colour, even in the first year.
-The colour scheme is mostly burgundy, in both flower and foliage, with highlights of white and pink.
+Generous numbers of bulbs provide splashes of colour in spring.
+The colour scheme is burgundy, in both flower and foliage, with highlights of white and pink.
 This ties in well with the hard landscaping materials of black engineering bricks and grey sandstone paving.

 All photos by Laura Burt.